cmpackard/Soft-X-ray-Quantum-Efficiency-of-a-Commercial-CMOS-Imaging-Sensor/README.md

 Unzip NumFrameCountDict.7z to get NumFrameCountDict.pkl (It was too large to upload uncompressed)

-Unzip AlignMosaicGD4withPrintedOutputs.7z to get AlignMosaicGD4withPrintedOutputs.pdf, which is a .pdf of AlignMosaicGD4.ipynb with the outputs still displayed.
-AlignMosaicGD4.ipynb was too large to upload with all the outputs still displayed.

 Running the following Jupyter notebooks in the order listed will reproduce our data analysis for this paper.

 1.)
 FindSteadyStateFrames1.ipynb